alohawild/python_class/README.md

 ## AWS setup
 The class uses a Cloud9 AWS system.
 Instructions for this is available on AWS websites.
 Only a basic small system is needed.
 Please see [AWS](https://aws.amazon.com).
 Please make sure that your root AWS account is not used when running Cloud9!
 Just setup a new Cloud9 small system.
+## Use Python3!
+Once you have the system built, use preference option to set Python to Python3.
+Do not try to use Python2 for these examples.
 ## Update Cloud9
 Once you have the enviroment running, some code is needed.
 First run `git clone https://github.com/alohawild/python_class/` to get a copy of the programs.
 ### Get Conda